Litten-Loungers/GraceShopper/code-review.md

 ### Error handling

 - What happens if the call to fetch the products fails?
 Your site should do something graceful for the end user, like displaying some user-friendly message.
 (In this case it might be as simple as "I'm sorry I can't get the list of products right now, try again later).

+## Other thoughts

+- Take some time to flesh out more of the wire-frames, they are a good start, but if you flesh them out as you go it should give you a better plan.
+- Take some time to create a document showing your backend routes.
+This can serve as documentation for your API and it also gives you a blueprint of what routes you need to make.
+- On the wire-frames, add the frontend route (URL) to each wire-frame.
+What is the URL when I'm looking at this particular view?